owulveryck/owulveryck.github.io/content/post/20231202-websocket-stream.md

 The optimal solution I identified was to utilize touch gestures on the screen of the reMarkable tablet.
 By swiping on the tablet, I could send events to the client, which would then respond accordingly to switch the slides.

-### Capturing the touch events on reMarkable/linux

-I've previously discussed using my tablet for various live presentations.
-Through iterative testing, I developed a hybrid solution that merges the functionalities of a whiteboard with static slides.
-This solution overlays the screen's drawing onto existing slides.
-The current challenge involves switching slides directly from the tablet, which would streamline the presentation and reduce dependency on the laptop used for displaying the slides.

-The slides within my tool are displayed in an iFrame on the client side.
-Consequently, I needed a method to send commands to the iFrame to manage slide transitions.
-The [reveal.js presentation framework](https://revealjs.com/) offers native embedding and facilitates slide control from the top frame through an API that employs [postMessages](https://revealjs.com/postmessage/).

-To relay slide control commands from the tablet to the client, I explored various approaches.
-I found the most effective solution to be using touch gestures on the reMarkable tablet's screen.
-Swiping on the tablet allows me to transmit events to the client, which then appropriately responds to change the slides.

 ### Capturing the touch events on reMarkable/Linux

 The reMarkable operates on a Linux-based system.